Comparison of arm exponents in planar FK-percolation: Introduction

 As stated previously, Theorem~\ref{thm:comparison_exponents} amounts to comparing the probability of existence of a primal arm in the measure conditioned on the presence of a dual arm and in the unconditioned measure.
 The FKG inequality states that the former is stochastically dominated by the latter, which implies~\eqref{ineq:FKG_arms}.
 It is generally expected that a polynomial improvement may be obtained in such cases, due to differences between the two measures that may appear at every scale with positive probability.
 Indeed, we generally expect that the existence of a primal arm given a set of existing arms is polynomially more costly than in an unconditioned measure.

-To illustrate this phenomenon, consider Bernoulli percolation and use the more general notation~$\alpha_\sigma$ for the arm-exponent with arms of types~$\sigma \in \bigcup_{k \geq 2} \{0,1\}^k$.
-It is then a simple exercise to prove that,
+To illustrate this phenomenon, consider critical Bernoulli percolation denoted by $\bbP_{p_c}$ and use the more general notation~$A_\sigma(r,R)$ for arm events with arms of types~$\sigma \in \bigcup_{k \geq 1} \{0,1\}^k$.
+It is proven in \cite[Appendix A]{GarSte14} that, as long as~$\sigma$ contains at least one~$0$ and one~$1$, there exists a constant~$c > 0$ such that, for every~$r \leq R$ with~$R/r$ large enough,

-as long as~$\sigma$ contains at least one~$0$ and one~$1$.
-It suffices to {\em explore} the arms~$\sigma$ and argue that, given the explored regions, the additional primal arm has less space than when no exploration is performed.
+This inequality is proven by \emph{exploring} the arms~$\sigma$ and showing that, given the explored regions, the additional primal arm has less space than when no exploration is performed, which results in an additional polynomial cost $(r/R)^c$ for this arm.
 The difficulty in obtaining \eqref{ineq:improved_FKG} lies in that the dual arm is not explorable without revealing potentially positive information about the existence of a primal arm.

 Rather than constructing an appropriate exploration, our proof relies on a carefully designed increasing coupling between ~$\omega \sim \phi_{p_c,q}[\cdot \,|\, A_0(r,R)]$ and~$\omega' \sim \phi_{p_c,q}[\cdot]$.
 We show that in this coupling,~$\omega'$ is polynomially more likely to contain a primal arm than~$\omega$.
 To do this, we construct a special series of scales (called {\em good scales}) which each contribute a multiplicative constant to the difference between the arm probabilities in~$\omega$ and~$\omega'$.